rillonline/writing/kearsarge/kearsarge.md

 "Is Blake Redman covered under a service worker designation?"
 I asked Dad.

-"He works for a living," Dad says.
+"He works for a living," Dad said.
 "He has to go into difficult places to do his job.
-I would think a writer for the Solar League Examiner could broadly be interrupted as a service worker."
+I would think a writer for the Solar League Examiner could broadly be interperted as a service worker."

 We did not have such news organizations in Ptolemy City.
 There were people who published information on the neural net, but it was a very informal arrangement.
-I made a non-verbal note to Susan to remind me to check in with The Czarina.
+I set a reminderto check in with The Czarina.
 She might have some interesting tidbits.
 She worked with Captain Star Runner when Star needed some information.
 Maybe she would share with me, too.